Fall air travel: What to expect this Labor Day and beyond - KTVZ

 And there’s reason for people to cheer right now regarding prices.

-Experts at the travel booking app Hopper were recently seeing US domestic airfare down 37% for travel in September and October compared to peak summer airfare.
+Experts at Hopper were recently seeing US domestic airfare down 37% for travel in September and October compared to peak summer airfare.

 And it’s worth monitoring and pouncing on attractive holiday fares as well.
 Airfare “will rise very fast as we head toward Thanksgiving and Christmas,” said Hayley Berg, Hopper’s lead economist.